YttriLab/B-SOID/README.md

 ## License

 This software package provided without warranty of any kind and is licensed under the GNU Lesser General Public License v3.0.
-Cite us if you use the code and/or data! (https://choosealicense.com/licenses/mit/)
+As we are in the beginning stage of development, co-authorship is required from us if you use our algorithm and/or model/data! (https://choosealicense.com/licenses/agpl-3.0/)

 ## References
 1. [Mathis A, Mamidanna P, Cury KM, Abe T, Murthy VN, Mathis MW, Bethge M. DeepLabCut: markerless pose estimation of user-defined body parts with deep learning.
 Nat Neurosci.
 2018 Sep;21(9):1281-1289. doi: 10.1038/s41593-018-0209-y.
 Epub 2018 Aug 20.
 PubMed PMID: 30127430.](https://www.nature.com/articles/s41593-018-0209-y)